Alpha Hydroxy Acids (AHAs) for Skin: What They Are, How They Work

 What makes glycolic acid so special is its size and ability to penetrate the uppermost layers of built-up skin to reveal the better-looking skin hiding beneath.
 It also has a natural ability to hydrate skin, “teaching” it to become better at retaining its natural moisture.

-If that weren’t enough, glyolic acid used alone or with other AHAS at concentrations of 5% and up help enhance skin’s look of firmness and resilience while softening other signs of sun damage.
+If that weren’t enough, glycolic acid used alone or with other AHAs at concentrations of 5% and up help enhance skin’s look of firmness and resilience while softening other signs of sun damage.

 Although glycolic acid can be derived from sugarcane, the synthetic form is the one most often used in skincare products because it’s easier to stabilize.
-Paula’s Choice offers several AHA exfoliants with glycolic acid.
+We offer several AHA exfoliants with glycolic acid.

 Lactic acid does everything glycolic acid does, but just a bit slower because it’s a little bit larger, which slightly reduces its ability to penetrate skin’s outermost layer.
 Topical lactic acid in concentrations of 2% and up can hydrate skin; when used alone or with other AHAs, it begins working as an exfoliant at a 5% concentration, with amounts between 5% and 10% considered ideal for skincare products meant to exfoliate.